Safeguarding Vishalgad’s Sanctity: Heritage-First Legal Review of Rehan Malik’s Urs

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does a Heritage Impact Assessment entail?
+What Heritage Impact Assessment measures are recommended for Vishalgad?